Observation of Braid-Protected Unpaired Exceptional Points

-This models the Bloch Hamiltonian of a two-dimensional lattice system with three orbitals per unit cell.
-The \(2\pi\)-periodicity in both quasimomenta \(k_x\) and \(k_y\) thus parameterises the vector \(\mathbf{k}=(k_x,k_y)\) on a Brillouin zone (BZ) torus.
-For \(\delta=1+2\sqrt{2}\) the system contains the monopole, a single non-trivial degenerate point, at \(k_x=k_y=0\) (see Fig.~\ref{fig:2-monopole}~(a)).
+{\it Setup and Protocol.---} We consider a three-band system on a two-dimensional toric parameter space featuring a single unpaired EP3.
+The Hamiltonian

-Experimentally we simulate Eq.~\eqref{eq:monopole-system} on a qutrit state space of hybrid polarisation-spatial modes of single photons using the setup shown in Fig.~\ref{fig:1-setup}.
-Specifically, we encode the three basis states in the horizontal polarisation of the photons in the upper and lower spatial modes, and the vertical polarisation in the lower mode, respectively.
+arises naturally as, for instance, the Bloch Hamiltonian of a lattice-periodic system in two dimensions with three orbitals per unit cell~\cite{konigBraidprotectedTopologicalBand2023}.
+The \(2\pi\)-periodic quasimomenta \(k_x\) and \(k_y\) then parameterise the vector \(\mathbf{k}=(k_x,k_y)\) on a Brillouin zone (BZ) torus.
+For \(\delta=1+2\sqrt{2}\), the system contains the braid-protected unpaired EP3, a single robust gap-closing, at \(k_x=k_y=0\) [see Fig.~\ref{fig:2-monopole}(a)].
+This is forbidden by the fermion-doubling theorem in Hermitian systems, but allowed here by the non-Abelian nature of EPs, which we discuss in the next section.

-To spectrally resolve the monopole and the non-Abelian braid, we devise a three-step protocol to distill the eigenstates from a completely mixed state and subsequently obtain the complex spectrum from single-photon interferometry.
-First, we prepare the completely mixed qutrit state by subjecting the single photon successively to a pair of unbalanced interferometers (see Methods).
-We subsequently implement imaginary-time evolution for a time \(\tau_1\) under a suitably chosen operator $U_1=e^{f_j(H)\tau_1}$ that damps all but the \(j\)-th eigenstate of $H(\textbf{k})$~\cite{MST20,MJE19}.
-Through appropriate choice of \(f_j(H)\), any eigenstate can be distilled in this manner.
-Finally, we obtain the corresponding complex eigenvalue to the prepared eigenstate by letting the system evolve in real time under $U_2=e^{-i(H-i\Lambda\one)\tau_2}$ and measuring the resulting states interferometrically (see Methods).
-Here we introduce the parameter \(\Lambda\), mapping the evolution to a passive operation, and thus bypassing the obstacle of achieving coherent gains in quantum systems.
-We repeat the above measurements for a given Hamiltonian \(H_M^\delta(\mathbf{k})\) at representative quasimomenta \(\mathbf{k}=(k_x,k_y)\) throughout the BZ to resolve the complex spectrum of the three-band system.
+Experimentally, we encode the three basis states in a subspace of four spatio-polarizational photonic modes and resolve the system spectrum through a three-step protocol (see Fig.~\ref{fig:1-setup}).
+First, we prepare the completely mixed qutrit state by subjecting the single photon successively to a pair of unbalanced interferometers (see End Matter).
+Second, we implement imaginary-time evolution operator $U_1=e^{f_j(H)\tau_1}$ with the evolution time $\tau_1$.
+Through appropriate choices of \(f_j(H)\), all eigenstates of the Hamiltonian $H$ damp except for the \(j\)-th one~\cite{MST20,MJE19}.
+Third and finally, we obtain the corresponding \(j\)-th complex energy by evolving this state under a real-time evolution $U_2=e^{-i(H-i\Lambda\one)\tau_2}$.
+The energy can be reconstructed via interferometric measurement between the initial and the evolved states (see End Matter).
+Here we introduce the parameter \(\Lambda\), mapping the evolution to a passive operation, thereby bypassing the obstacle of achieving coherent gains in quantum systems.
+We then apply this three-step protocol to the Hamiltonian \(H_M^\delta(\mathbf{k})\) in Eq.~\eqref{eq:monopole-system} at representative quasimomenta \(\mathbf{k}=(k_x,k_y)\) throughout the BZ and resolve its complex spectrum.
+Experimentally, by adjusting the setting angles of the wave plates $H_1$, $H_2$, $W_{ij}$ and $V_{ij}$, we vary both the quasimomenta \(\mathbf{k}\) and $\delta$ in the Hamiltonian.